cybersecurity technical writer

 • Able to write security audits

 In the end, you must have good communication skills, an understanding of cybersecurity, and a willingness to learn new things.
 Many people will tell you various ways to improve your writing and update your repertoire with every passing year.
-While this advice is great, the way you become better is to gain experience in the field.
+While this advice is great, the main way you become better is to gain experience in the field.
 Research different companies and their requirements for becoming part of their writing team.
 Explore cybersecurity blogs and websites to keep up to date with the market.
-Create a portfolio of past articles and other written documents that you’ve done for other companies to entice those recruiters.
+Create a portfolio of past articles and other written documents that you’ve done for other companies to entice recruiters.

 Conclusion